Read time: 4 minutes

 If you’re reading this, chances are you're not drinking enough water.

-In the United States, 1 in 4 people suffers from chronic dehydration; on average, Americans drink just 2.5 cups a day.
-That dehydration (even if we’re completely unaware of it) causes fatigue, memory fog, irritability, weight gain, and more awful side effects.
+In the United States, 3 out of 4 adults suffer from chronic dehydration; on average, Americans drink just 3.9 cups a day.
+That dehydration (even if we’re completely unaware of it) causes fatigue, memory fog, irritability, weight gain, and more unwanted side effects.

 We are better off both physically and mentally when hydrated.
-The human body is composed of about 70% water; we need it to keep our bodies functioning.
+The human body is composed of about 70% water; we need it to keep our bodies functioning properly.

 Water contains more health benefits than perhaps any other mineral on earth.
 When you’re well hydrated, it allows for your body to operate at full capacity.
 Water helps our circulation, makes us feel better, rids our bodies of toxins, replenishes cells, organs, and blood flow, and helps us maintain a healthy weight.
 Among other things.